 “Nobody wants your god damn rocks,” I yelled from where I stood, the very idea irritating me.
 The food shoppers began to move with a bit more vigor as I heard arguments about stolen rocks begin to circulate.
 The woman next to me grabbed my arm and guided me away.

 “You can be nicer to Mrs. Sawyer you know.”

 “Women like her were mean to my wife.”

 “They were a product of their time, they didn’t know any better.”

-“Ya so was Sally, and she suffered for it, because that woman and her bull shit.”
-I turned back to the old white lady, “Nobody cares about you, you’re gonna die here you old bitch.”
+“Ya and Sally was a product of our time, and she suffered for it because of that woman and her bull shit.”
+I turned back to the old white lady, “Nobody cares about you, you’re gonna die here, you old bitch.”

 “Calm down, you always told me that we should live calm lives, so calm down.”

 “You know Mrs. Sawyer was never mean to mom.”